jarviscanada/jarvis_data_eng_KetanGoyal/README.md

 # Ketan Goyal .
 Jarvis Consulting

 I completed my Bachelor of Engineering degree in Computer Science Engineering at Chandigarh University in India and a Post-graduation diploma in Business Analysis from Conestoga College, Kitchener, Canada.
 Prior to attending university I was fascinated with technology and focused on mathematics and science in high school.
 Technical training and natural business acumen helped me get a Business Analyst role at Infowiz in India (based out of California) working with North American clients.
 I'm currently working at Jarvis as a Data Engineer.
 Here I have been working in a team in an Agile environment working on projects like Linux, Sql, Python and Hadoop.
-I have an eye for detail and natual intellect in coding.
+I have an eye for detail and natural intellect in coding.
 I am very experimental and strive for perfection in my projects by following best practices.

-I sincerely hope that the skills, passion and work shown here stands out to you.
+I sincerely hope that my skills, passion and work shown here stands out to you.
 If so, I look forward to speaking with you.

 ## Skills